combo-lab/combo_vite/USER_GUIDE.md

 Now, you can start to use Tailwind CSS's utility classes to style your content.

+> If legacy browser compatibility is required, consider using Tailwind CSS v3 instead.
+Refer to the installation guide [here](https://v3.tailwindcss.com/docs/installation/using-postcss).

 ## Working with server-side routes and templates

 When your application is built using traditional server-side rendering with CEEx templates, there're several ways to improve your development workflow.